JazL0T/Fake-News-Detector-101-/README.md

    - Confidence
    - Explanation
    - Model used
-6. Result is displayed in the UI
+6. The result is displayed in the extension interface

 ---